Consumer price index: Estimating weights

 The situation in most countries comes somewhere between these two extremes.
 The point is to make the best use of whatever data are available.

+Due to differences in weightings in the consumer basket, different price indices may be calculated for groups with various demographic characteristics.
+For example, consumer price indices calculated according to the weightings in the consumer basket of income groups may show significantly different trends.

-The nature of the data used for weighing
+The nature of the data used for weighting

 No firm rules can be suggested on this issue for the simple reason that the available statistical sources differ between countries.
 However, all countries conduct periodical household-expenditure surveys and all produce breakdowns of consumption expenditure in their national accounts.
 The expenditure classifications used there may however be different.
 In particular: